pybamm-team/PyBaMM/docs/tutorials/add-parameter-values.rst

 Note that you can re-use existing parameter subsets instead of creating new ones (for example, you could just replace "experiment": "new_experiment_AuthorYear" with "experiment": "1C_discharge_from_full_Marquis2019" in the above dictionary).

-It's also possible to add parameters for a single material (e.g. anode) and then re-use existing parameters for the other materials, without adding a parameter set to ``pybamm/parameters/parameter_sets.py``.
+It's also possible to add parameters for a single material (e.g. negative electrode) and then re-use existing parameters for the other materials, without adding a parameter set to ``pybamm/parameters/parameter_sets.py``.

 .. code-block:: python